LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
 					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
 				+ TODO: server also needs to save the seq number, which should be invisible to client
+				+ TODO: For PUTREQ_LARGE, assign seq to meta.seq instead of seq_hdr.seq
+				+ TODO: For PUTREQ_LARGE_RECIR, set meta.seq = seq_hdr.seq
 		* Stage 2: savedseq, lock
+			- For PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, if iskeymatch=1, try_update_savedseq: if seq<=savedseq, directly send back response; otherwise, update vallen and value before sending back response
+			- TODO: For PUTREQ_POP/DELREQ_POP, set_and_get_savedseq: set savedseq as embedded one, get old savedseq for possible eviction
+				+ TODO: NOTE: as cloned packet does not need seq, both set and get can happen on seq_hdr
+			- TODO: For PUTREQ_LARGE/_RECIR, if iskeymatch=1 and valid=1, get_savedseq_large: get savedseq to seq_hdr
+				+ NOTE: PUTREQ_LARGE/_RECIR always evicts cached record if any even if seq<=savedseq due to stage limitation

 		* Stage 3: vallen, vallo1, valhi1, case12
 			- For vallen and val, we provide two operations: get, set_and_get
 		* Stage 4-10: from val2 to val15
 		* Stage 11: vallo16, valhi16, ~~case3~~, port_forward_tbl
 		* Egress pipeline
-			- For cloned packet
+			- process_cloned_packet_tbl for cloned packet
 				+ If PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, update as PUT/DELRES/PUTRES to client
-				+ If PUTREQ_LARGE/PUTREQ_LARGE_RECIR, update as PUTREQ_LARGE to server
+				+ If PUTREQ_LARGE_RECIR, update as PUTREQ_LARGE to server
+					* NOTE: for cloned PUTREQ_LARGE, we do not need to update op_hdr.optype
+					* TODO: Only PUTREQ_LARGE will aplly the following MATs in egress pipeline
 				+ If GETRES_POP (with new key-value), update it as GETRES to client
 				+ If PUTREQ_POP (with new key-value), update it as PUTRES to client
 				+ TODO: If SCANREQ_SPLIT
 					* TODO: If split_idx == 1 (the last 2nd pkt has been sent), set split_idx=0 (send the last pkt) and send to next server (increase dst_port)
 					* TODO: Otherwise: decrease split_idx, send to next server, and clone_e2e
 				+ TODO: For mirrored EVICT and mirrored EVICT_CASE2, assign a specific udp port as switch OS
-			- For non-cloned packet
 			- TODO: switch-driven partition scheme (change udp port)
 				+ If no range query, hash parition for normal REQ packets
 				+ TODO: If w/ range query, range partition for normal REQ packets
 					* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 					* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
 				+ TODO: assign a specific udp port as switch OS for all packets of CASE1
 				+ TODO: try to move it after eg_port_forward_tbl to reduce MAT entries and actions?
 			- TODO: Access per-server iscase3
 			- TODO: Access eg_port_forward_tbl
 				- TODO: For PUT/DELREQ, and PUT/DELREQ_RECIR
 					+ If iscase3=0, update it as PUT/DELREQ_CASE3 to server
 					+ Otherwise, update it as PUT/DELREQ to server
 				- TODO: If PUTREQ/GETRES_POP_EVICT/EVICT_CASE2 and PUTREQ_LARGE_EVICT/EVICT_CASE2, forward to server, and clone_e2e for switchOS thread (simulate copy_to_cpu)
 					+ For CASE2, switch OS can both cope with packet loss and perform rollback for snapshot
 					+ For each evicted packet sent from switch OS, server can compare the carried seq with that saved in server to decide whether overwrite
 					+ No matter whether overwrite, server always sends ACK to switch OS
 					+ Bandwidth overhead of switch OS is limited, as eviction is rare under skewed workload and packet loss is rare
 			- Same stage
 				+ Access update_udplen_tbl (default: not change udp_hdr.hdrLen)
 					* NOTE: only match vallen <= 128B; udp_hdr.hdrLen = 6 + payloadsize